angelolab/ark-analysis/README.md

 ```
 ./start_docker.sh
 ```

+If running for the first time, or if our Docker image has updated, it may take a while to build and setup before completion.

 This will generate a link to a jupyter notebook.
 Copy the last URL (the one with `127.0.0.1:8888` at the beginning) into your web browser.